jdbohac/jdbohac/README.md

 - 🔭 I’m currently working on:
     Finishing my cohort at General Assembly
 - 🌱 I’m currently learning:
-  Relating tables using a React front-end with a Django backend
+    More advanced React animation methods
 - 👯 I’m looking to collaborate on:
-  A job!
+    Any project that can challenge my current abilities and push me to learn new things
 - 🤔 I’m looking for help with:
-  Getting a job!
+    Networking!
+Know anybody who I could connect with on a future project?
+Please send them my way!
-- 💬 Ask me about: Twin Peaks
+- 💬 Ask me about:
+    Twin Peaks